Irish Republican Army (1919–1922): Truce and treaty

-David Lloyd George, the British Prime Minister, at the time, found himself under increasing pressure (both internationally and from within the British Isles) to try to salvage something from the situation.
+David Lloyd George, the British Prime Minister, found himself under increasing pressure (both internationally and from within the British Isles) to try to salvage something from the situation.
 This was a complete reversal on his earlier position.
 He had consistently referred to the IRA as a "murder gang" up until then.
 An unexpected olive branch came from King George V, who, in a speech in Belfast called for reconciliation on all sides, changed the mood and enabled the British and Irish Republican governments to agree to a truce.
 The Truce was agreed on 11 July 1921.
 On 8 July, de Valera met General Nevil Macready, the British commander in chief in Ireland and agreed terms.
 The IRA was to retain its arms and the British Army was to remain in barracks for the duration of peace negotiations.
 Many IRA officers interpreted the truce only as a temporary break in fighting.
 They continued to recruit and train volunteers, with the result that the IRA had increased its number to over 72,000 men by early 1922.

 The signed last page of the Anglo-Irish Treaty.

 Negotiations on an Anglo-Irish Treaty took place in late 1921 in London.
 The Irish delegation was led by Arthur Griffith and Michael Collins.

 The most contentious areas of the Treaty for the IRA were abolition of the Irish Republic declared in 1919, the status of the Irish Free State as a dominion in the British Commonwealth and the British retention of the so-called Treaty Ports on Ireland's south coast.
 These issues were the cause of a split in the IRA and ultimately, the Irish Civil War.

 Under the Government of Ireland Act 1920, Ireland was partitioned, creating Northern Ireland and Southern Ireland.
 Under the terms of the Anglo-Irish agreement of 6 December 1921, which ended the war (1919–21), Northern Ireland was given the option of withdrawing from the new Irish Free State or remaining part of the United Kingdom.
 After the Northern Ireland parliament chose to do the latter an Irish Boundary Commission was then set up to review the border.

 Irish leaders expected that it would so reduce Northern Ireland's size, by transferring nationalist areas to the Irish Free State, as to make it economically unviable.
 Partition was not by itself the key breaking point between pro- and anti-Treaty campaigners; both sides expected the Boundary Commission to greatly reduce Northern Ireland.
 Moreover, Michael Collins was planning a clandestine guerrilla campaign against the Northern state using the IRA.
 In early 1922, he sent IRA units to the border areas and sent arms to northern units.
 It was only afterwards, when partition was confirmed, that a united Ireland became the preserve of anti-Treaty Republicans.